mariem-trabelsi/ssd_mb_v1-v2/README.md

 # SSD MobileNet Fine-Tuning for "Person" Class

 This project demonstrates the workflow to fine-tune **SSD MobileNet** for the **"person"** class.
-It removes the two pre-trained SSD models (MobileNet V1 and V2) and trains a custom model on your dataset.
+You can adjust labels.txt file under models folder to fine tune other objects included in **COCO dataset** It removes the two pre-trained SSD models (MobileNet V1 and V2) and trains a custom model on your dataset.

 ---